lobaro/restic-backup-docker/README.md

 * `OS_INTERFACE` - Optional.
 When using restic with OpenStack Swift container.
 * `OS_IDENTITY_API_VERSION` - Optional.
 When using restic with OpenStack Swift container.

-NEW Env For Database Dump (Only MongoDB has passed the test, other types databases have not been tested yet)
+NEW Env For Database Dump
 * `DATABASE_TYPE` - Optional.
 Specify the database type (mongo/mongodb/mysql/pg/postgres/postgresql).
 Specifying this option will enable the database backup function.
 * `DATABASE_BACKUP_TIME` - Optional.
 Database backup is automatically enabled within the specified time range (default 0-23)
 * `DATABASE_HOST` - Optional.
 Database host address